 I’m line editing another Fiction River, so some of my reading time has been taken up with that.
 And I had a workshop at the end of the month, the Business Master Class, which kept us all going 24/7 (okay, there was a little sleeping in the middle of it all).
 So less reading time than I wanted.
 Of course, there’s always less reading time […]

 Cudahay tracks ghosts.
 Not the ethereal kind.
 The regret-dating-you-so-they-disappear kind.
 He makes a business out of it with his partner, Serena.
 She deals with the losers and their sob stories, he tracks down the rather-not-be-found to provide proof of life so the losers can move on.

 When a real ghost from Cudahay’s past turns the tables and tracks him, however, Cudahay must decide just how seriously to take the threat.
 Cudahay doesn’t scare easily.
 But he soon discovers that perhaps he should.

-“Night of the Dancing Champions” by New York Times bestselling author Kristine Kathryn Rusch is free on this website for one week only.
+“Ghosting,” by New York Times bestselling author Kristine Kathryn Rusch, is free on this website for one week only.